MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-opentext-documentum-eroom-connector)

-### OpenText eDOCS DM
+### OpenText eDOCS Document Management (DM)
 _Publisher: BA Insight_

-Users of BA Insight's OpenText eDOCS DM Connector are able to search for content housed in eDOCS repositories directly from within Microsoft Search, eliminating the need to perform multiple searches to locate needed content.
+Users of BA Insight's OpenText eDOCS Document Management (DM) Connector are able to search for content housed in eDOCS repositories directly from within Microsoft Search, eliminating the need to perform multiple searches to locate needed content.
 Security established within eDOCS is maintained by the connector to make certain that content is only seen by those who have been granted access.

 [Deploy this Graph connector](https://www.bainsight.com/connectors/edocs-dm-connector-sharepoint-azure-elasticsearch/)